 This is the largest single commitment to increasing public library funding by the NSW Government since the Library Act was introduced in 1939, and the State Library is excited at the prospect of working with NSW councils to ensure that these funds significantly improve public libraries statewide.

-The State Library is able to share some high level detail on the funding commitment, however please note that the finer details, including individual council payments, will be confirmed once additional modelling and stakeholder consultation has been undertaken.
+The State Library is able to share some high level detail on the funding commitment, however please note that the finer details, including individual council payments, will be confirmed once the allocation model has been approved.

-The Library will follow the usual process to model the payments, which includes the preparation of funding options for consultation through the Library Council of NSW’s Public Libraries Consultative Committee, and the recommendation of a preferred model for the consideration of the Minister for the Arts.
+The Library is following the usual process to model the payments, which includes the preparation of funding options for consultation through the Library Council of NSW’s Public Libraries Consultative Committee, and the recommendation of a preferred model for the consideration of the Minister for the Arts.

-The State Library understands that the staging of the increase over the 4 years will be as follows:
+The staging of the increase over the 4 years will be as follows:

 Figures to be confirmed in the 2019/20 budget